The Wilds Christian Association

-The Wilds Christian Association, Inc. is a Protestant Christian organization, based in Brevard, North Carolina.
+The Wilds Christian Association, Inc. is a Christian organization, based in Brevard, North Carolina, United States.
 The organization was founded by a group of Christians at Bob Jones University who recognized the need for a Christian camp in the Southeastern United States.
 In 1967, the group purchased a 1000 acre property near Brevard, North Carolina and established The Wilds Christian Camp and Conference Center (commonly referred to as "The Wilds") about two years later.
 Today, The Wilds is one of the largest Christian camps in the United States.
 About 21,000 people attend annual retreats, while summer camp averages 1,100 to 1,200 campers per week.

 The Wilds of the Rockies opened in 1987 near Kremmling, Colorado, though the property was sold in 2004 and converted to a residential development.
 A third camp, The Wilds of New England, was established in Deering, New Hampshire in 2009.
 Additionally, CampsAbroad was founded in 2001, which is an international program assisting Christian camping ministries in 40 countries.
 The Wilds Christian Association is supported by more than 300 churches, and more than 250,000 campers have attended its summer camp programs.
 The Wilds has a year-round staff of forty and a summer staff of about 270.

 Beliefs

-The Wilds is a conservative, fundamentalist, Protestant organization.
+The Wilds is a conservative, fundamentalist organization.
 Although not affiliated with any denomination, many sponsors are Independent Baptist and Bible churches.

 The Wilds mission statement is succinctly stated in the camp verse: "Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God" (1 Corinthians 10:31).
 The Wilds seeks to evangelize non-Christian campers and encourage spiritual growth among Christian campers by combining Bible study, personal discipleship, and religious services with recreational activity.

 Camping ministries

 North Carolina

-The Wilds Christian Camp/Conference Center is located near Rosman, North Carolina (with a mailing address in Brevard).
+The Wilds of North Carolina is located near Rosman, North Carolina (with a mailing address in Brevard).
 The camp property contains approximately 1000 acre of land through which Toxaway Creek flows.
 Four main waterfalls on the Toxaway are on The Wilds property and are common hiking destinations for campers.